Houdini 21.0 Nodes APEX nodes

 Joint Damping

-This is a multiplier which adjusts the damping applied to the joint.
+This is a multiplier that adjusts the damping applied to the joint.
 A value of zero represents complete damping, while a value of 1 represents no damping.
-Damping may help to adjust the priority that a joint takes when finding a solution.
 A highly damped joint may have less motion than a joint that is able to move freely.

 dampangle